 Accurately measuring the quality of voice is not ubiquitous.
 Celebrated singers can afford voice coaches to measure, improve, and maintain the quality of their voices.
 The rest of us take opinions from non-professionals and make our moves blindly.
 We are solving this latent need at Riyaz.

-Riyaz is on a mission to democratise the access to accurate measurement of a singer’s voice every time he/she sings.
+Riyaz is on a mission to democratise access to accurate measurement of a singer’s voice every time he/she sings.
 It’s probably the first of its kind in the world.
+Since we know the benefits of voice measurement, let’s discuss how the Riyaz app helps to measure them accurately.

 The most important quality measures of a singer’s voice are the following.